yingweiwo

 Therapeutic Uses

-Gemfibrozil is used to reduce the risk of developing coronary heart disease in patients with type IIb hyperlipoproteinemia without clinical evidence of coronary heart disease (primary prevention) who have an inadequate response to dietary management, weight loss, exercise, and drugs known to reduce LDL-cholesterol and increase HDL-cholesterol (e.g., bile acid sequestrants) and who have low HDL-cholesterol concentrations in addition to elevated LDL-cholesterol and triglycerides. /Included in US product label/
+Gemfibrozil is used to reduce the risk of coronary artery disease in patients with type IIb hyperlipoproteinemia who have no clinical evidence of coronary artery disease (primary prevention) and who have an inadequate response to diet management, weight loss, exercise, and medications known to lower LDL cholesterol and raise HDL cholesterol (e.g., bile acid sequestrants), and who also have low HDL cholesterol levels in addition to elevated LDL cholesterol and triglycerides. /US product label includes/

-For more Therapeutic Uses (Complete) data for Gemfibrozil (6 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of gemfibrozil (of 6 types), please visit the HSDB record page.

 Drug Warnings